lduboeuf/team-tool-box/README.md

 ## development
   TTB does not need anything more than an editor to work.
-  But it use nodejs, grunt(`npm install -g grunt`) for tests execution and for publishing preparation
+  But it use nodejs, grunt(`npm install -g grunt`) for tests execution and for publishing minification

   ```
   npm install #will install dev dependencies